 The Short Story:

-Teaching art classes circa 2000’s
+Teaching acrylic art classes circa 2000’s

-Shifting vacation goals
+Shifting vacation goals – Family Travel Adventures

 After getting married and starting a family, focus shifted to family travel and raising our children.
 International travel was on a hold for a bit and travel revolved around theme parks, beaches, mountains, and other places that were in close proximity to traveling with younger kids.
-International travel was not an option at the time financially really.
+International travel was not an option at the time financially, really.
 It was still fun to travel, and I honed my planning skills for those trips.
-I also still love Disney, Universal, and any theme park!
+We also still love Disney, Universal, and any theme park!

 Getting back to travel and new destinations